155076X/Deriv/README.md

 # Test Details
     1. Establishes a WebSocket connection using the URL from the "states.json" fixture.
-    2. Sends a request to retrieve the list of states.
+    2. Send a request to retrieve the list of states.
-    3. Validates the response, ensuring it contains the "states_list" property and specific states.
+    3. Validate the response, ensuring it contains the "states_list" property and specific states.
     4. Closes the WebSocket connection after validation.

 # Reporting
-Test report is generated using Mochawesome.
+The automation test report is generated using Mochawesome.
 After running the tests, you can view detailed reports in the cypress/reports directory.

      cypress\reports\html\index.html